adrn01/abm_challenge_1/money/README.md

 jupyter notebook money/main.ipynb
 ```

-Once the jupyter server it will give a localhost address that can be opened in a browser.
+Once the jupyter server starts it will give a localhost address that can be opened in a browser.
 Once opened, the tutorial code can be stepped through or run from start to finish.